-- <keyspace/shard> Required.
+• <keyspace/shard> - Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
-The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>. - <uid> Required.
+The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>.
+To specify multiple values for this argument, separate individual values with a space.

-• the <keyspace/shard> and <uid> arguments are both required for the <SourceShardDelete> command This error occurs if the command is not called with at least 2 arguments.
+• the <keyspace/shard> argument must be used to identify at least one keyspace and shard when calling the <DeleteShard> command This error occurs if the command is not called with at least one argument.